Scarabol/rock-raiders-web/README.md

 - Adapt building placement marker to surface shape
 - Add water and lava animation
 - Selection layer has bad performance and behaves funny when GUI is hovered
+- Shovel and drilling cursor shown even if selected entities cannot do the job

 ## Technical Debt